Yggdroot/LeaderF/README.md

   --fullPath     LeaderF is in FullPath mode by default --fuzzy        LeaderF is in Fuzzy mode by default --regex        LeaderF is in Regex mode by default

+If [!] is given, enter normal mode directly.
 ```

 Once LeaderF is launched: